0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 ![ALT text](imgs/githubrepo.png)

-- **pathbyterPoC.py** is the proof-of-concept version of Pathbyter, which will generate a series of dummy files and then encrypt and decypt them.
-It generates a JSON log file, show useful information to the terminal, and is safe to run.
-Usage: `python3 pathbyterPoC.py`.
-The code is intentionally meant to be readable, and broken into logical functions to help the reader understand what's happening.
-When I first made Pathbyter I used a JSONL key-value database to save the encrypted file paths, RSA wrapped AES keys, and their associated nonces.
-However, after I got everything to work I reworked the code to append the keys and nonces to the encrypted files, which is a common programmatic element in all of the advanced ransomware attacks in the wild.
-I have included the original exec_ransomware() and ctrl_z_ransomware() functions that use the JSONL kvdb format commented out for reference.
+-**pathbyter.py**: is the clean code version of Pathbyter for individuals who are just interested in diving into the code.
+-**private.pem**: is the associated RSA private key to the hardcoded RSA public key found in every version of Pathbyter in this repository.

+-**pathbyter-POC Directory**
+    -**pathbyter-POC.py**: This is the 100% safe to run proof-of-concept version of Pathbyter. **This version of Pathbyter is specifically intended for students** and programmers interested in learning about how modern ransomware functions on a programmatic level.
+Running this program will walk you through a ransomware attack without any risk of encrypting your data.
+To learn more about the proof-of-concept version, see the [Usage](#usage) section below.
-- **private.pem** is the associated private key to the hardcoded public key used in every iteration of Pathbyter in this repo.
+    -**proof-of-concept.py**: An additional 100 lines of code that adds supporting logic to pathbyer-POC.py. **private.pem** is the associated private key to the hardcoded public key used in every iteration of Pathbyter in this repo.

+-**red-teaming Directory**
-- The **red-teaming** directory includes the streamlined version of Pathbyter with some minimal argv tooling.
+  -**pathbyter-v2.py**: A streamlined version of Pathbyter with some minimal argv tooling.

-- The **speed-test** directory contains the ingredients I used to conduct the aforementioned speed tests.
-This version of Pathbyter has the same main code as the red-teaming version, but without argv tooling, and with added information printed out after each run.
+-**speed-test Directory**
+  -**speedtest.py**: This is the version of Pathbyter I used to run the speed tests.
+  -**testfilegenerator.py**: A simply Python script to create a series of files of a specified length.

+-**utils Directory**
+  -**rsa-keygen.py**: An RSA keypair generator.
+  -**size.py**: A simple script I created to test the length of the RSA wrapped AES keys to append them to the end of encrypted files.
-- The **utils** directory contains test scripts I used to build Pathbyter like getting the size in bytes of a string, and a convenient/portable System class.
-The System class checks for an internet connection, fetchs a public ip if there is internet, and on instantiation collects a sequence of useful information about the box it was created upon.
+  -**system.py**: A standalone version of the System class that provides a lot of the functionality for Pathbyter.
+On instantiation, a System class object checks for an internet connection, fetchs a public ip if there is internet, and collects a sequence of useful information about the box it was created upon.
 It also has a built in path_crawl() method that can be used to fetch a list of files recursively from a selected parent directory or using os.path.expanduser('~') on Mac, Windows, or Linux.
-I plan on expanding the system path in the future to be able to collect information about devices on the local network and other fun features - stay tuned.

 ***